bnb-chain/greenfield-cmd/README.md

 ```
 #### Upload/Download Operations

 (1) put Object

+The put command is used to upload a file from local which is less than 2G.
+The bucket name and object name should be replaced by the real name.
+The file-path should replace by the file path of local system
 ```
 gnfd-cmd storage put --contentType "text/xml" --visibility private file-path  gnfd://bucketname/objectname

 ```
-the file-path should replace by the file path of local system

 (2) download object

+The get command is used to download an object to local path, the file-path should replace by the file path of local system.
 ```
 gnfd-cmd storage get gnfd://bucketname/objectname  file-path
 ```

-the file-path should replace by the file path of local system

 #### Group Operations